merkle-open/generator-nitro/app/templates/project/docs/nitro.md

 * Bower support
 * Yeoman component generator

-## What you need
+## Preparation

+This application was created by the yeoman [generator-nitro](https://www.npmjs.com/package/generator-nitro).
+Before using, you need of course [node and npm](https://nodejs.org/) installed.
-You need the yeoman [`generator-nitro`](https://www.npmjs.com/package/generator-nitro) and its dependencies installed globally.
+And also you need the yeoman [generator-nitro](https://www.npmjs.com/package/generator-nitro) and some dependencies installed globally.

     npm install -g yo bower gulp jasmine karma-cli generator-nitro